Would you go back??? ANSWER…..

 A person putting United States of America passport in their bag.
 Photo by Vinta Supply Co.| NYC for Pexels.

-Leaving the United States for personal reasons has emerged as a lifelong dream.
-Yet, the question of a potential return to the United States lingers persistently.
-Since my departure in January 2024, close friends have consistently inquired about the possibility of a return.
-Upon deep reflection, despite initial resistance due to a fondness for travel and the nomadic lifestyle it offers, consideration is now given to returning to the United States.
-This shift in perspective stems from the realization that, regardless of feelings, the United States remains home.
-Living abroad has significantly altered my perspectives; it marks my longest out of the United States.
-While content with life in Cambodia, where self-employment as an online English Tutor is fulfilling, traditional teaching roles in Cambodian schools were consciously dismissed.
-As endeavors for personal and professional growth continue, numerous job offers from the United States have surfaced.
-Despite contemplating these opportunities and current overseas experiences, the choice was made to explore life abroad and gradually establish oneself.
-Over the four months in Cambodia, additional opportunities from the United States have fostered ongoing personal development.
-Reflecting on life and pursuing childhood dreams underscores the significance of home, regardless of location.
-The journey is perceived as an honor, being the first in the family to make such a significant move.
-Should the opportunities presented be seized, a return to the United States may be considered, with alternating stays between the homeland and another chosen country.
-The aspiration to live brought peace of mind and dispelled any lingering negative perceptions of the previously distressing United States.
+Leaving the United States for a life abroad was always a lifelong dream.
+Yet, the question of a potential return to the United States still lingers.
+Since my departure in January 2024, close friends have consistently inquired about the possibility of my return to the United States.
+After considerable thought and given my fondness for travel, I have now considered returning to the United States one day.
+This perspective stems from realizing that, regardless of where you're in the world, the United States is home, and it always will be.
+Living abroad has significantly altered my perspectives on many issues, which I will discuss in future blogs.
+This marks my longest time away from the United States.
+I have been very content with my life in Cambodia, where self-employment as an online English Tutor is fulfilling, and traditional teaching roles in Cambodian schools were consciously dismissed.
+My personal and professional growth continues to grow as I have spent the last four months in Cambodia.
+As I began reflecting on life and pursuing childhood dreams, I highlighted the importance of home, regardless of one's location.
+The journey is perceived as an honor, as I am the first in my family to make such a significant move.
+If the right opportunities arise, a return to the United States might be considered, potentially involving alternating periods of residence between the United States and another selected country.
+The aspiration to live abroad brought peace of mind and dispelled any lingering negative perceptions about my previous life in the United States.